cwcyau/group-information/README.md

 Group members are expected to manage their own working hours.
 However, there is a reasonable expectation that you would be available for meetings between 09:00 and 17:00 from Mondays to Fridays with 24 hours prior notice.
 As long as group members make individual progress with their work, you will be given flexibility to manage your own time.

-## Vacation and Sick Leave
+## Leave of absence

 **Postdocs** should formally apply for their annual leave in TeamSeer.

-If you are taking pre-planned time off, you can provide this information in the group calendar.
-If you need to take that immediate time away, please notify me via e-mail or Slack where that is practical.
+If you are taking a pre-planned leave of absence, you can provide this information in advance in the group calendar.

+If you need to take that immediate time away (e.g. illness, bereavement), please notify me via e-mail or Slack where that is practical.

 ## Joining the group